-There is considerable workload for Notified Bodies still to be completed before May 2025.
+There is considerable a workload for Notified Bodies still to be completed before May 2025.
 This workload will overlap with each workload for May 2026 and May 2027.
 The workload for May 2025 includes:

 - Notified Bodies have confirmed6 they have 544 applications open for various device classes, which should be considered as minimum ongoing work, given that many more applications should be expected by May 2025.
 Most of these current applications are for class B and C devices. - 2.
-1.101 class D devices require EU QMS and EU TDA certification.
+1.188 class D devices require EU QMS and EU TDA certification.
 Class D will be a big portion of EU TDA certificates.
 Until relatively recently, many Notified Bodies either did not accept applications for class D or accepted the applications but did not proceed with their conformity assessment.
-1.170 Class D devices require EU QMS and EU TDA certification.
 European Commission data from Notified Body survey provides the most complete picture of the number of IVDD certificates which will expire in 2023, 2024 and 2025 and how many devices they cover.
-According to this data, at least 1.551 IVD Directive certificates expire before 2025. - 3.
-1.115i devices are expected to be first-launch or significantly changed and will need CE-marking in the next 12-18 months.
-It is unknown how many will require only EU QMS or also EU TDA certification. - 4.
-Conformity assessment for class C must start well in advance of May 2026, especially for self-tests, near-patient tests and companion diagnostics since these need both EU QMS and EU TDA certification.
+According to this data, at least 1.551 IVD Directive certificates expire before 2025.